-The Environment Agency has issued 69 flood alerts and 62 flood warnings
+The Environment Agency has issued 69 flood alerts and 62 flood warnings.

-, it said: 'Our teams continue to work around the clock monitoring river levels and pumping flood water from affected areas.
+On its website, it said: 'Our teams continue to work around the clock monitoring river levels and pumping flood water from affected areas.
 With so much standing water around, we ask people to stay out of flood water and not attempt to walk or drive through it.'

 Get ready for snow and ice!
 New travel warnings issued